-In addition to including earnings in accordance with generally accepted accounting principles (GAAP), this presentation also includes historical adjusted earnings and earnings per share (EPS) excluding: (1) charges related to Georgia Power's construction of Plant Vogtle Units 3 and 4; (2) charges (net of salvage proceeds), associated legal expenses (net of insurance recoveries), and tax impacts related to Mississippi Power's integrated coal gasification combined cycle project in Kemper County, Mississippi (Kemper IGCC); (3) acquisition and disposition impacts; (4) earnings from the Wholesale Gas Services business; and (5) impairment charges related to investments in the PennEast pipeline project and a leveraged lease.
+In addition to including earnings in accordance with generally accepted accounting principles (GAAP), this presentation also includes historical adjusted earnings and earnings per share (EPS) excluding: (1) charges/(credits) related to Georgia Power's construction of Plant Vogtle Units 3 and 4; (2) charges (net of salvage proceeds), associated legal expenses (net of insurance recoveries), and tax impacts related to Mississippi Power's integrated coal gasification combined cycle project in Kemper County, Mississippi (Kemper IGCC); (3) acquisition and disposition impacts; (4) earnings from the Wholesale Gas Services business; and (5) impairment charges related to investments in the PennEast Pipeline project and a leveraged lease.

-The charges related to Georgia Power's construction of Plant Vogtle Units 3 and 4 impacted earnings per share for the three and six months ended June 30, 2022 and 2021.
-Further charges may occur; however, the amount and timing of any such charges are uncertain.
+The charges/(credits) related to Georgia Power's construction of Plant Vogtle Units 3 and 4 impacted earnings per share for the three and nine months ended September 30, 2022 and 2021.
+Further charges/(credits) may occur; however, the amount and timing of any such charges/(credits) are uncertain.

-Mississippi Power expects to incur additional pre-tax period costs to complete dismantlement of the abandoned gasifier-related assets and site restoration activities, including related costs for compliance and safety, asset retirement obligation accretion, and property taxes, net of salvage value, totaling \$10 million to \$20 million annually through 2025.
+Mississippi Power expects to complete dismantlement of the abandoned gasifier-related assets and site restoration activities by 2026.
+The additional pre-tax period costs associated with these activities, including related costs for compliance and safety, asset retirement obligation accretion, and property taxes, are estimated to total \$10 million to \$20 million annually through 2025.

-For the three and six months ended June 30, 2021, presenting earnings and EPS excluding Wholesale Gas Services provided investors with an additional measure of operating performance that excluded the volatility that results from mark-to-market and lower of weighted average cost or current market price accounting adjustments.
+For the three and nine months ended September 30, 2021, presenting earnings and EPS excluding Wholesale Gas Services provided investors with an additional measure of operating performance that excluded the volatility that results from mark-to-market and lower of weighted average cost or current market price accounting adjustments.
 The Wholesale Gas Services business was sold on July 1, 2021.

-The impairment charges associated with investments in the PennEast pipeline project and a leveraged lease significantly impacted earnings per share for the three and six months ended June 30, 2021.
-Impairment charges may occur in the future; however, the amount and timing of any such charges are uncertain.
+The impairment charges associated with investments in the PennEast Pipeline project and a leveraged lease significantly impacted earnings per share for the nine months ended September 30, 2021.
+Southern Company Gas expects to record a pre-tax impairment charge totaling approximately \$125 million (\$95 million after tax) in the fourth quarter 2022 related to the pending sale of two natural gas storage facilities.
+Additional impairment charges may occur in the future; however, the amount and timing of any such charges are uncertain.

-This presentation also includes projected adjusted EPS for future periods excluding any additional: acquisition and disposition impacts, charges associated with the Kemper IGCC and/or the construction of Plant Vogtle Units 3 and 4, impairment charges, and/or costs associated with the extinguishment of debt at Southern Company and its non-state regulated subsidiaries.
+This presentation also includes projected adjusted EPS for future periods excluding any additional: acquisition and disposition impacts, charges/(credits) associated with the Kemper IGCC and/or the construction of Plant Vogtle Units 3 and 4, impairment charges, and/or costs associated with the extinguishment of debt at Southern Company and its non-state regulated subsidiaries.
 Information concerning the magnitude of the impacts, if any, from these items on EPS is not available at this time.
 Accordingly, this presentation does not include a quantitative reconciliation of projected adjusted EPS (which is a forward-looking non-GAAP financial measure) because doing so would involve unreasonable efforts.